 When your SeQuential service technician arrives to clean your traps, they’ll first open the trap and take a picture.
 This is to document what the trap looked like when they arrived.
 They’ll take another picture once your service is complete, so you can be sure that everything was done properly.
 After documenting its pre-service condition, the technician will begin to pump out your trap, making sure to scrape the sides to remove any accumulated FOG.
 They’ll also measure the contents to determine whether you meet your municipality’s requirements.
 If you don’t, they’ll make a note for an Account Manager to follow up with you to reassess your cleaning frequency.

 Interested in using SeQuential to service your grease traps?
-Fill out the form to the right to get started today!
+Fill out the form above to get started today!